top of page

 Description - (ALTERNATE) This alternate to the historical Davis Bridge scenario assumes that the Federal pursuit was more aggressive and better managed; consequently, Rosecrans' army is closely pressing Van Dorn's rear guard early on the 5th.
 This scenario gives the Union player a much better chance of catching and destroying the Confederate army.

-Analysis - This version of the historical Davis Bridge brings a whole lot more Yankees into the battle.
-They are trailing you very close and will be looking to engage you from the start.
-This is a gimmicky but challenging battle if you are looking to fight a desperate battle against heavy odds.
+Analysis - This version of the historical Davis Bridge scenario brings a whole lot more Yankees into the battle.
+They are trailing the Rebels very close and will be looking to engage them from the start.
+This is a gimmicky but challenging battle.

 8.png